 You may ask why Surrey County Council or the Church cannot fund such a facility.
 As BJS is a CofE church school, the CofE Diocese rather than Surrey CC is responsible for maintaining and improving the school estate.
 Every year, we bid for funding along with all other C of E schools, for projects that meet the Diocese priority criteria.
 At the moment, these include fixing roofs, replacing boilers and toilets and safeguarding issues such as fencing.
 Projects such as installing a MUGA and improving the playground are very unlikely to be funded when there are so many improvements and repairs required to the existing school buildings.

 We really do hope you will consider donating to this cause, either with a one-off contribution or regular instalments.
 To put the costs into context, a donation of £120 would fund a square metre of MUGA, which equates to £10/month for a year.
-For regular giving, please select 'Monthly' on the Just Giving page.

 We would greatly appreciate any contribution you can make so that we can provide the children with the sports and recreation space that they all deserve.